The words “polite” and “courteous” are often used interchangeably and share without doubt a considerable overlap, but they are not synonyms.

 What does courteous demeanor mean?

 Courteous demeanor is a word that has been used for centuries to describe someone who handles themselves with respect and politeness.
-A person with courteous demeanor is always mindful of others and their own actions, making sure they are not interrupting anyone else or taking up too much space.
+A person with a courteous demeanor is always mindful of others and their actions, making sure they are not interrupting anyone else or taking up too much space.

-In the world of business, courteous demeanor is just as important as having a stellar resume or being able to handle stressful situations.
+In the world of business, a courteous demeanor is just as important as having a stellar resume or being able to handle stressful situations.
 This means that in addition to dressing for success and keeping your cool when things go wrong, you need to have a certain type of personality.

 What are other words for courteous?
 Some synonyms